Jules Houttequiet: Return to Mechelen

 After Houttequiet's loan with Helmond Sport was terminated, he was included in the Mechelen under-23 team, Jong Mechelen, competing for the first time in the fourth-tier Belgian Division 2 in the 2022–23 season.
 He made his first appearance for the team on 3 September 2022, scoring a brace against Turnhout.

 Rupel Boom

 In July 2023, Houttequiet signed with Belgian Division 2 club Rupel Boom.
+He spent three seasons with the club, remaining a Rupel Boom player until the end of the 2025–26 campaign.

+Lebbeke

+In March 2026, fellow Belgian Division 2 club Lebbeke announced the signing of Houttequiet with effect from the 2026–27 season.